The Value of Preventive Health: Degrees & Careers in Early Care

 Learn More

-• Radiology Careers: This is a great list of different careers in the radiology field and it lists their job duties, educational requirements, and career/salary outlook.
+• Radiology Careers: This is a great resource for different careers in the radiology field as it lists their job duties, educational requirements, and career/salary outlook.

-• What is a Mammogram: The CDC thoroughly explains what a mammogram is and what you can expect to happen before, during, and after.
+• What is a Mammogram: The American Breast Cancer Foundation thoroughly explains what a mammogram is and what you can expect to happen before, during, and after.

 Dental Care

-It’s common knowledge that brushing and flossing your teeth regularly can help keep your teeth and gums strong and healthy.
-There are other preventive measures that can help as well including x-rays which can help dentists spot cavities before they do too much damage, routine teeth cleanings that can help clean harder to reach spots in the mouth and therefore prevent tooth decay, and fluoride treatments in young children to strengthen the enamel in their teeth until they are old enough to see a dentist regularly.
+It’s common knowledge that brushing and flossing your teeth regularly can help keep your teeth and gums healthy.
+There are other preventive measures that can help, including dental x-rays which help prevent advanced damage from cavities, routine teeth cleanings that prevent tooth decay by cleaning harder-to-reach spots in the mouth, and fluoride treatments in young children to strengthen the enamel in their teeth until they are old enough to see a dentist regularly.

 Following a preventive dental routine will lower your chances of having cavities, gingivitis, enamel loss, and periodontitis.
 It is recommended that in addition to at-home brushing and flossing, everyone who has teeth, including young children, should see a dentist for a routine cleaning at least once or twice a year.